Here are some interesting writing prompts to try with your students this week:

 WHO DID IT?

 Your students will LOVE our newest Classroom Whodunnit, “Who Left Us Cupcakes?”.
 Click here to check it out!
-You can also grab the FREE mystery “Extras”.
-Get both to create a day both you and your students will LOVE!
+Create a day both you and your students will LOVE!

 - Do you want to get married when you are an adult?
 Why or why not?